liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

 # Advanced Customization with Ext Plugins

 **Ext plugins are deprecated for @product-ver@ and should only be used if absolutely necessary.
-They are deployable to Liferay Portal 7.0 CE GA4+ and Liferay Digital Enterprise 7.0 Fix Pack 8+.**
+They are deployable to Liferay Portal 7.0 CE GA4+.**

 Ext plugins are powerful tools used to extend @product@.
 They, however, increase the complexity of your @product@ instance and are not recommended unless there